 PICC lines tend to have just a short protruding tube where all the IV needs will pass through, and this is only designed for medical practitioners to use.
-However, going to the hospital for the treatment every now and then can sometimes be impractical.
+However, going to the hospital for treatment every now and then can sometimes be impractical.

 The good news is that you can do it yourself without the aid of anyone.
 This is by requesting to have an extension tubing.
-It allows you to be able to hold the access cap and give yourself every infusion and flush that you need.
+It allows you able to hold the access cap and give yourself every infusion and flush that you need.

 3. Wear The Most Comfortable PICC Sleeve

-Since the PICC line will be somewhat protruding, and even more so when it comes an extension, it will be at risk of accidents, especially when around small kids.
-The solution is to have it wrapped up and covered with PICC line cover.
+Since the PICC line will be somewhat protruding, and even more so when it comes to an extension, it will be at risk of accidents, especially when around small kids.
+The solution is to have it wrapped up and covered with a PICC line cover.